Achieve better business outcomes with Smarter Analytics

-Smarter Analytics, IBM’s holistic approach to analytics, comprises a full range of technologies and services that can help organizations in every industry see results.
-Read on to hear how companies in the financial, healthcare and retail industries are realizing better business outcomes today.
+Smarter Analytics, IBM’s holistic approach to analytics, comprises a full range of technologies and services that can help organisations in every industry see results.
+Read on to hear how companies in the financial, healthcare and retail industries are realising better business outcomes today.

 Smarter Analytics at work in banking and insurance

 Banks and insurance companies are overwhelmed with volumes of data stored in financial and operational systems throughout corporate offices and local branches.
 Smarter Analytics can give these institutions a comprehensive view across claims and applications, customer service, the workforce and overall performance.
 Risk, fraud and regulatory compliance can be managed across the entire business.
 More insight into customers provides an opportunity to build loyalty by offering the right products and services.

 MoneyGram International, a leading global payment services company, uses a powerful algorithm-based software platform to help managers better understand who is using the company’s services.
 This knowledge has helped them prevent more than USD37.7 million in fraudulent transactions, reduce customer fraud complaints by 72 percent and quickly address regulatory requirements.

 Westfield Insurance, stepped up its game through analytics.
 The insurer worked with IBM not only to update its business intelligence technologies but also to put change management processes in place that trained people to use information strategically.
 The company can now select and manage risk more confidently, and market and sell its products more effectively.

 Primerica uses the IBM Cognos BI platform to enhance their “Primerica Online” portal, which provides the capability to actively drill down into deep volumes of critical business information.
 Insurance representatives can dynamically interact with this information to gain insights that would have been too time-consuming and labour-intensive — or just impossible — before the portal enhancements.